wsabrinabriggs/pandas-challenge/README.md

 # pandas-challenge
 Hello and thank you for you time!

+For the redo: Prior to running the cell that starts with the following code: school_spending_df['Per Student Budget'] = school_spending_df['Per Student Budget'].str.replace('$', '') ), be sure to run the previous cells so that it'll work properly

 Coding help I used on this challenge:
 1. Conversion help from
 https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.set_index.html